Sending data to an Azure blob container

 Or you can use connection string:

-then the connection string
+--az-connection-stringthen the connection string

 Or use Shared Access Signature (SAS) URL:

-then the SAS URL
+--az-sas-urlthen the SAS URL

 Sending single file to an Azure blob container